Current Affairs-Topics

 The Impact of India-US Collaboration in Manufacturing

 India’s manufacturing policies are increasingly aligned with global economic shifts.
-The India-US collaboration 2025 will play a pivotal role in shaping the future of India’s manufacturing sector.
+The India-US collaboration in 2025 will play a pivotal role in shaping the future of India’s manufacturing sector.

 Collaboration in sectors like semiconductors, pharmaceuticals, and quantum computing is expected to enhance India’s technological capabilities and manufacturing output.